 We cannot assure you that the issuance of additional preferred stock would result in a higher yield or return to the holders of the common stock.
 The issuance of additional preferred stock would likely cause the net asset value and market value of the common stock to become more volatile.
 If the dividend rate on the preferred stock were to approach the net rate of return on our investment portfolio, the benefit of leverage to the holders of the common stock would be reduced.
 If the dividend rate on the preferred stock were to exceed the net rate of return on our portfolio, the leverage would result in a lower rate of return to the holders of common stock than if we had not issued preferred stock.
-Any decline in the net asset value of our investments would be borne entirely by the holders of common stock than if we had not issued preferred stock.
-Any decline, the leverage would result in a greater decrease in net asset value to the holders of common stock than if we were not leveraged through the issuance of preferred stock.
+Any decline in the net asset value of our investments would be borne entirely by the holders of common stock.
+Therefore, if the market value of our portfolio were to decline, the leverage would result in a greater decrease in net asset value to the holders of common stock than if we were not leveraged through the issuance of preferred stock.
 This greater net asset value decrease would also tend to cause a greater decline in the market price for the common stock.
 We might be in danger of failing to maintain the required asset coverage of the preferred stock or of losing our ratings, if any, on the preferred stock or, in an extreme case, our current investment income might not be sufficient to meet the dividend requirements on the preferred stock.
 In order to counteract such an event, we might need to liquidate investments in order to fund a redemption of some or all of the preferred stock.
-In addition, we would pay (and the holders of common stock would bear) all costs and expenses relating to the issuance and ongoing maintenance of the preferred stock, including higher advisory fees if our total return exceeds the dividend rate on the preferred stock.
-Holders of common stock and may at times have disproportionate influence over our affairs.
+In addition, we would pay

+(and the holders of common stock would bear) all costs and expenses relating to the issuance and ongoing maintenance of the preferred stock, including higher advisory fees if our total return exceeds the dividend rate on the preferred stock.
+Holders of preferred stock may have different interests than holders of common stock and may at times have disproportionate influence over our affairs.